PBA on Fox: PBA Tour Playoffs

 The inaugural PBA Playoffs took place April 8–10 and June 1–2, 2019 at Bayside Bowl in Portland, Maine.
 The PBA has called it the "spotlight event" for its first year of television coverage on Fox Sports.
 The tournament had a total prize fund of $276,000 with a $100,000 first place prize.
 The first three “elimination” rounds were held April 8–10, with broadcasts of these events held on eight consecutive Monday nights (April 8 – May 27) on FS1.
 The final four then competed on live broadcasts held June 1–2 on Fox.

 Commentators

 In August 2018, the PBA announced that Rob Stone would return to covering professional bowling events when TV coverage moved from ESPN to Fox Sports for the 2019 season.
 Stone would be rejoining Randy Pedersen with whom he partnered from 2007 to 2011 on ESPN.
 Pedersen also worked for Fox Sports Net for a brief time in 2000.

-Dave LaMont has filled in on play-by-play for a few broadcasts where Stone was on other assignments for Fox.
+Dave LaMont and Dave Ryan have filled in on play-by-play for select broadcasts where Stone was on other assignments for Fox.
 Kimberly Pressler continues in her role as laneside reporter.

 After being knocked out of the 2019 PBA Tour Playoffs in the second round, Kyle Troup provided analysis for the final four and championship finals live broadcasts (aired June 1 and 2 on Fox), along with Jason Belmonte and the regular PBA broadcast team of Rob Stone and Randy Pedersen.